 "More Hadoop projects will be swept under the rug as businesses devote major resources to their big data projects before doing their due diligence, which results in a costly, disillusioning project failure."

-For more than 35 years*, IRI has been the proven performer for big, structured datasets across industries, geographies, and Unix platforms.
-If you have TB-level sources, start with just:
+For more than three dozen years, IRI has been the proven performer for preparing and manipulating massive, multiple data sources across industries, geographies, and Unix/Windows platforms.
+Find out why you may only need:

-- one I/O pass that combines data transformation, conversion, protection, and reporting.
+- one I/O pass, combining data transformation, protection, and reporting.

-You can also execute in batch, from applications, or within distributed computing environments like Hadoop for even more speed later.
-Browse this section and its links for more details, or request a free demo.
+Browse this section and its links for more details, or request a free trial.

-** CoSort, which is typically used for data transformation, staging and reporting, can also do what its spin-offs do; i.e. NextForm (for data migration), FieldShield (for data masking), and RowGen (for test data generation).
+CoSort, typically used for data transformation, staging and reporting, can also do what its spin-offs do; i.e. data migration (IRI NextForm), data masking (IRI FieldShield), and test data generation (IRI RowGen).